 “I was part of the testing process, because when I was at UT, I’d come home and she’d say, ‘Well, we’ve got this to try and this to try,’” George says.
 “My favorite was the Crab Imperial.
 And my mother’s Peach Ice Cream was one of her favorites.”

-The chair and co-chairs of the book are also gone, but Alafair Kane, listed in the book as Mrs. George V. Kane, Jr., fondly remembers serving on the committee with them all.
+Alafair Kane, listed in the book as Mrs. George V. Kane, Jr., fondly remembers serving on the committee.
 “I remember being a busy gal cooking.
 And I loved it, I might add,” she says.
 “I had a growing family with three young children.
 While it was the practical thing to try to test recipes they would like – rice dishes and desserts – I did test some recipes they did not enjoy.
 Sometimes my children would see me in the kitchen working away and they’d say, ‘Not another Junior League recipe!’”

 Alafair fondly remembers cookbook meetings.
 “We’d cook and bring things to the meetings to taste, and to hear everyone’s comments was quite humorous.”